Viveksz/Django_React/README.md

 3. Install Django and start the project:

-4. Run the Django server:
+4. Run the Django server: `python manage.py runserver`